diff-generate

 A single commit,

-, specifies that commits leading to the tip of the current branch that are not in the history that leads to the<since>
+<since>, specifies that commits leading to the tip of the current branch that are not in the history that leads to the<since>to be output.
+Example: 'HEAD~2'.
+Not supported with '--use-fanout'. -

 Generic